-The Speech Recognition modules of the Nespole! system were developed separately at the different participating sites, using different toolkits, but communicate with the Mediator using a standardized interface.
-The French and German ASR modules are described in more detail in (Rossato et al., 2002; Metze et al., 2001).
+The Speech Recognition modules of the NESPO-LE! system were developed separately at the different participating sites, using different toolkits, but communicate with the Mediator using a standardized interface.
+The French and German ASR modules are described in more detail in (Vaufreydaz et al., 2001; Metze et al., 2001).
 The German engine was derived from the UKA recognizer developed for the German Verbmobil Task (Soltau et al., 2001).

-All systems were derived from existing LVCSR recognizers and adapted to the Nespole! task using less than 2 hours of adaptation data.
-This data was collected during an initial userstudy, in which clients from all countries communicated with an APT agent fluent in their mother tongue through the Nespole! system, but without recognition and translation components in place.
+All systems were derived from existing LVCSR recognizers and adapted to the NESPO-LE! task using less than 2 hours of adaptation data.
+This data was collected during an initial user-study, in which clients from all countries communicated with an APT agent fluent in their mother tongue through the NESPOLE! system, but without recognition and translation components in place.
 Segmentation of input speech is done based on automatic silence detection performed by NetMeeting at the site of the originating audio.
 The audio is encoded according to the G.711 standard at a sampling frequency of 8kHz.
-The characteristics of the different rec-
+The characteristics of the different recognizers are summarized in Table 1.
+The word accuracy rates of the recognizers are presented in Section 3.4.